 Generally, pig iron refers to an iron alloy with a carbon content ranging from 2% to 6.69%.

 In addition to carbon, pig iron contains silicon, manganese, and small amounts of sulfur and phosphorus.

 It can be cast, but it cannot be forged.

 2. Wrought iron

-The main difference between pig iron, wrought iron and steel lies in the carbon content.
+The distinction between pig iron, wrought iron, and steel lies in their carbon content:

 1. Wrought iron properties

 Wrought iron, also known as pure iron, has a soft texture, high plasticity and ductility, making it easy to deform and can be drawn into wire.
 However, it has low strength and hardness, making it easy to forge and weld.
 Due to these properties, it is not widely used.